rajannpatel/Pi-Hole-on-Google-Compute-Engine-Free-Tier-with-Full-Tunnel-and-Split-Tunnel-Wireguard-VPN-Configs/README.md

 Both Full Tunnel (all traffic) and Split Tunnel (DNS traffic only) VPN connections provide DNS based ad-blocking over an encrypted connection to the cloud.
 The differences are:

-- A Split Tunnel VPN allows you to interact with devices on your Local Network (such as a Chromecast or Roku).
+- A Split Tunnel VPN allows direct interaction with devices on your Local Network (such as a Chromecast or Roku), but blocks DNS based discovery of local devices.
 - A Full Tunnel VPN can help bypass misconfigured proxies on corporate WiFi networks, protects you from Man-In-The-Middle SSL proxies, and masks IP address based geolocation.

 | Tunnel Type | Data Usage | Server CPU Load | Security | Ad Blocking |